ilypr/QRcodeMentor/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

+The project's purpose is to get the user to the Frontend Mentor website via qr-code scan.

 ### Screenshot